ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     as regular IUPACna ambiguities of the sequences in database.
 Option -A controls maximum number of ambiguities in the same window.

-    Alignments are seeded by hash and may be extended from 5' to 3' end by one of the three algorithms:
+    Alignments are seeded by hash and may be extended by Smith-Watermann algorithm (unless -X0 or -Y0 is used).
-        - simple score computation, no indels allowed (use -X0 for it);
-        - Smith-Watermann banded alignment (use -Xn -rs for it, n > 0);
-        - fast linear-time alignment (use -Xn -rf for it, n > 0), is almost as fast as no-indel algorithm, and times faster then the Smith-Watermann, allows indels, but sometimes may produce suboptimal results.

     Alignments are filtered (see -p option).
 For paired reads geometrical constraints are applied (reads of the same pair should be mutually